 - Mild traumatic brain injury that results in tearing and shearing of brain fibers

 - Bleeding in the brain

-- We won’t charge fees until we win or settle
+- We won’t charge fees unless we win or settle your case

 - We aim for maximum compensation for accident victims